syntax-ke-shikar/tetris-project2/README.md

-# tetris-project2

 # Tetris Game in C++

 ## Introduction

 This is a console-based Tetris game implemented in C++.
-The game features classic Tetris mechanics, including various tetromino shapes, rotation, movement, collision detection, row clearing, and score management.
+The game features classic Tetris mechanics, including various tetromino shapes, rotation, movement, collision detection, **# Line Clearing System**, and score management.
 The game runs in the terminal and provides a simple yet engaging experience.

 ---